Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 Thank you for your interest in the 2017 NEH Summer Institute for School Teachers "American Women at War" hosted at the New-York Historical Society.
 Unfortunately, the deadline for applications has passed, and all positions have been filled.
 Please have a look at our Professional Learning Page for more information on Professional Development at the New-York Historical Society.

-We invite you to apply to participate in our exciting, rigorous two-week summer institute for school teachers “Race and Politics in the American Civil War.”
-We will convene 30 educators, nine renowned scholars, and the vast treasures of the New-York Historical Society’s collections for a two-week summer institute from July 13-25, 2014.
-The Institute will engage you in groundbreaking new scholarship, dialogue with leaders in the field, deep primary source research, and meaningful curriculum projects to examine the centrality of racial issues in the politics of the Civil War, and determine how politics and policies evolved over the course of these arduous four years to fundamentally reshape American democracy.
+We invite you to apply to participate in our exciting, rigorous three-week summer institute for school teachers “American Women at War.”
+We will convene 30 educators, 24 of the nation’s most renowned historians, and the vast treasures of the New-York Historical Society’s collections for a three-week summer institute from July 16 – August 2, 2017.
+The Institute will engage you in groundbreaking new scholarship, dialogue with leaders in the field, deep primary source research, and meaningful curriculum projects to examine how American women experienced and participated in wartime—politically, socially, and militarily; how military conflict shaped women’s roles in the nation; and how women’s histories enrich the classroom.

 The Institute is built upon the core of the New-York Historical Society (N-YHS)’s pedagogical methodology—the simple guiding premise that objects tell stories.
-Institute participants will enjoy direct access to these original primary sources and will learn to lead object-based inquiry to leverage artifacts to communicate rich and complex American history content in the classroom.
+Institute participants will enjoy direct access to original primary sources and will learn to lead object-based inquiry to leverage artifacts to communicate rich and complex American history content in the classroom.

 “Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities.”